The Guns of the South

-The Guns of the South is an alternate history novel set during the American Civil War by Harry Turtledove.
+The Guns of the South is a alternate history science fiction novel set during the American Civil War by Harry Turtledove.
 It was released in the United States on September 22, 1992.

-The story deals with a group of time-traveling white supremacist members of the Afrikaner Weerstandsbeweging (AWB) from an imagined 21st-century South Africa, who supply Robert E. Lee's Army of Northern Virginia with AK-47s and other advanced technology, medicine and intelligence.
+The story deals with a group of time traveling members of the Afrikaner Weerstandsbeweging (AWB) from an imagined 21st-century South Africa, who supply Robert E. Lee's Army of Northern Virginia with AK-47s and other advanced technology, medicine and intelligence.
 Their intervention results in a Confederate victory in the war.
 Afterwards, however, the AWB members discover that their ideas for the Confederate States and Lee's are not one and the same as they believed and the general and the men of the South have a violent falling out with the white supremacists from the future.

-The book includes a fictionalized version of the real Civil War soldier Mollie Bean; she is cast as a prostitute who enlists to fight with a North Carolina regiment.